-The most important thing to keep in mind when designing mobile application is not only is the usefulness of the application but also intuitiveness of the app also matters a lot.
-If the app is not useful then on one has any reason to use it and if it is useful and comes with a steep learning curve people won't bother about learning it.
-A good UI design addresses both problems and then proceeds to formalize the best practices which can help in solving both the problems simultaneously.
+The most important thing to keep in mind when designing mobile application is not only is the usefulness of the application but also the intuitiveness of the app also matters a lot.
+If the app is not useful then no one has any reason to use it and if it is useful and comes with a steep learning curve people won't bother about learning it.
+A good UI design addresses both problems and then proceeds to formalize the best practices which can help in solving both problems simultaneously.
 These problems are commonly referred to as design patterns.
-By understanding today's most effective design patterns one can gain a huge leg-up in the industry of mobile application design and this will gave the app the advantage of being fresh and competitive.
+By understanding today's most effective design patterns one can gain a huge leg-up in the industry of mobile application design and this will give the app the advantage of being fresh and competitive.

-It doesn’t matter the kind of app you are designing uses will need to navigate through the different features of the app and how easily and intuitively users navigate through the app will determine the success rate of the newly launched app.
+It doesn’t matter the kind of app you are designing users will need to navigate through the different features of the app and how easily and intuitively users navigate through the app will determine the success rate of the newly launched app.

 Sliders are used to deliver necessary information which otherwise may require a whole new screen.
-Such design pattern allows for easy toggle between information generating seamless transition between various options of information.
+Such a design pattern allows for easy toggle between information generating seamless transition between various options of information.

 Since mobile screens are small therefore the challenge is to fit a lot of information into that small screen or UI.
 This can become easily overcrowded So, in order to avoid clutter slideouts, sidebars and drawers are used to navigate between different parts of the app.
-These patterns are generally tucked in collapsible hamburger menus which allow users to interact with information easily as per his requirement.
+These patterns are generally tucked in collapsible hamburger menus which allow users to interact with information easily as per their requirements.